sterglee/fxScalaLab/README.md

 `To install and execute fxScalaLab, download the .zip , and unzip it.  `

-`The .zip download contains both the sources and all the relevant libraries to build  ScalaLab with sbt.`

 `Run the fxScalaLab with: java -jar fxScalaLab.jar`